Local Property Tax - what you need to do for 2024

 If you pay your LPT by Direct Debit or Annual Debit Instruction and recently changed your banking provider, you should update your bank details for LPT.
 For further information, please see Updating your bank details for LPT.

-If you have paid your LPT by a non-recurring payment method, you need to make arrangements to pay your LPT for 2023.
-You will need to access your Revenue property record and choose your preferred payment method for 2023.
-The option to do this will be available from 24 October 2022.
+If you have paid your LPT by a non-recurring payment method, you need to make arrangements to pay your LPT for 2024.
+You will need to access your Revenue property record and choose your preferred payment method for 2024.